What is a futures bet?

 Types of futures bets

 Futures markets offer a wide variety of betting opportunities.
 They differ between sportsbooks but many sportsbooks offer at least a few of the same type of futures bets.
-The most common for college football are the National Championship winner, conference winners, and the Heisman.
-Sportsbooks also offer season-long win totals and specials such as who will make the college football playoff?
-The most popular NCAAF futures markets are the National Championship winner and the Heisman Trophy winner.
-These odds are released early in the college football offseason and fluctuate constantly up until the start of the college football season and after each week of games.
+The most common are championship winner, division/conference winner, and end-of-season awards.
+Sportsbooks also offer season-long win totals and specials such as who will be the first coach fired or who will be the first overall pick.
+The most popular NFL futures markets are Super Bowl Winner and Most Valuable Player.
+These odds are released early in the NFL offseason and fluctuate constantly up until the start of the NFL season and after each week of games.
+The NFL draft has seen a growing futures market that can be very profitable.
+Sportsbooks give odds on a ton of NFL draft-related events such as over/under pick number, how many cornerbacks will be drafted in the first round, what position will the Patriots select, etc. Another market dripping with value is season-long player props.

 Oddsmakers have to assign a probability to every event in the futures market.
-They use a lot of strategies to do this and the process can be technical and objective or for a market such as “What school will Spencer Rattler transfer to?”, the process can be subjective and include a lot of guesswork.
+They use a lot of strategies to do this and the process can be technical and objective or for a market such as “Will Kirk Cousins be the Vikings’ quarterback next year”, the process can be subjective and include a lot of guesswork.
 This provides opportunities to find value for bettors.
-For example, if Oklahoma has implied odds of 15% to win the National Championship, but you give them a 20% chance, then there is value on betting the Sooners in the futures market.
+If the Buccaneers have implied odds of 15% to win the Super Bowl, but you give them a 20% chance, then there is value on betting the Buccaneers in the futures market.

-Another strategy for betting NCAAF futures is by hedging.
-If you placed a bet on Michigan to win the Big Ten before the 2021 college football season at +500, then you had the opportunity to hedge against that bet throughout the season and in the Big Ten Championship game.
-If you had a Michigan Big Ten Champion ticket at +500, you could’ve hedged against that bet by betting the Iowa moneyline in the championship game to ensure that you will win regardless of the game’s outcome.
+Another strategy for betting NFL futures is by hedging.
+If you placed a bet on the Chiefs to win the Super Bowl before the 2020 NFL season at +500, then you had the opportunity to hedge against that bet throughout the playoffs and in the Super Bowl.
+If you had a Chiefs Super Bowl ticket at +500, you could’ve hedged against that bet by betting the Buccaneers’ moneyline in the Super Bowl and ensure that you will win regardless of the game’s outcome.

 Whether you’re new to sports betting or a betting pro, our How To Bet and Sports Betting Strategy and Advice pages are for you.
 You can get started with our 101 section — including How to Bet on Sports — or head to more advanced strategy — like 10 Tips to Become a Sharper Sports Bettor — to learn more.